 Stress is a killer so make sure you are not chasing the carrot and failing to take the time just to enjoy life with loved ones away from the grind.
 A break from the TV as well as any sedentary (depressing) activities has also been proven to improve one's outlook on life.

 With that being said, and assuming you exercise a few times a week, a Vegan lifestyle is certainly not a boring one!
-I enjoy being Vegan very much and I see the upside in many ways including but not limited to health.
+I enjoy vegan foods very much and I see the upside in many ways including but not limited to health.

 Okay, so onto some fun ideas!
 Let's go!